TrungNguyen1909/writeups/CampCTF/PwningKernelz/index.md

 ```
 in the `ks_dispatch_kernel` function.

-It fault because it accesses data through the GS base,which currently is the user's one and pointed to the unmapped memory.
+It fault because it accesses data through the GS base, which is currently pointing to the user's GS base and access to the unmapped memory.

-The reason is that it's using the userspace's GS value, which have the address based at 0x0.
+The reason is that it's using the userspace's GS base has the base address at 0x0.

-To get over, we need to remove the _PAGEZERO segment by a linker switch, and allocate memory there with `vm_allocate` call.
+To get over, we need to remove the `_PAGEZERO` segment by a linker switch, and allocate memory there with `vm_allocate` call.

 Continuing with our zero-filled memory we just allocated, the kernel panic in `kernel_trap` with the error type is 13 (general protection (#GP))

-According to the Intel's SDM, invalid segment registers can cause a #GP fault
+According to the Intel's SDM, `iretq` with invalid segment registers can cause a #GP fault

-So how can we escape that?
+So how can we get over that that?

 A piece of code that we did not consider yet is the specific handler for #GP fault: